-Let's get one thing clear, when it comes to your 1099 form from Amazon, you're going to be in for a challenge.
+Let's get one thing clear, when it comes to your 1099 form Amazon, you're going to be in for a challenge.
 This form doesn't match any other downloadable report from the same Amazon platform.

 Fear not!
 We've written the following post to take all the guesswork out of your Amazon 1099 numbers.
 This article will help you: